Readers delight, because these women are making products we can use every day.

-When the numbers are so starkly laid out, racially and ethnically diverse women-owned businesses on-the-whole represent an uncanny disparity of access to resources and opportunity.
+When the numbers are so starkly laid out, racially and ethnically diverse women-owned businesses, on the whole, represent an uncanny disparity of access to resources and opportunity.
 So what can we do?
-Fight for fair business practices, equal opportunity (including equal access to capitol, investors, and entrepreneurial opportunities), incentivized plans supporting more racially and ethnically diverse women-led businesses, and spend your dollars with those brands, products, and businesses.
+Fight for fair business practices, equal opportunity (including equal access to capital, investors, and entrepreneurial opportunities), incentivized plans supporting more racially and ethnically diverse women-led businesses, and spend your dollars with those brands, products, and businesses.

 If we want change, we must demand it by consumer behavior and proposed policy reform that leans in favor of women in business, particularly racially and ethnically diverse women-owned businesses.